vectordotdev/timber-io/_docs/app/basics/events-and-context.md

 toc: true
 ---

-Timber fully embraces structured data in your logs.
-So much so that we designed an entire structured logging strategy that you can adopt.
-To make it simple, our libraries adopt this strategy automatically for you.
+Timber fully embraces, and encourages, structured data in your logs.
+So much so that we designed a system to transparently attach metadata without changing the original log line.
+This allows you to attach rich data to your logs without sacrificing readability.
+To make this easy and automatic, we've designed

-## What does "event" and "context" mean?
+[libraries]({% link _docs/getting-started/the-timber-libraries.md %}) that handle this for you.
+The end result is higher quality logs and faster problem solving.

+## How it works

 Take these familiar log lines: